pingswept/me30-website/content/logistics/questions.md

 ---

 ## Crucial questions for the semester
-We'll choose a question from this list to generate the Video Response prompt for each week.

 1. If we're trying to light up an LED with a 5 V supply, why do we need a resistor in series?
 2. How much power can 5 V drive into a 100 ohm resistor?
 Could the resistors in your project kit handle that?